Empathetic Lawyers Providing Valuable Legal Services to Our Clients and Their Family Members

 Why Should You Have a Power of Attorney?

 If you are ever unable to handle your own affairs due to incapacitation caused by serious illness or injury, a power of attorney document gives your entrusted agent the ability to manage your financial institutions and wealth management concerns according to your wishes.
-This document must be written prior to incapacitation.
+This document must be written before incapacitation.

 Without a power of attorney, your spouse or family members may have to go to probate court and seek the appointment of a conservator who would then have the authority to control your banks, financial institutions, and digital assets.